 Socratic Motivational Intellectualism.

-In: The Bloomsbury Handbook of Socrates (forthcoming).
-Smith, N.; Jones, R.; Sharma, R. (eds.).
-Email me to get the draft.
+In: The Bloomsbury Handbook of Socrates (2024).
+Jones, R.; Sharma, R.; Smith, N. (eds.).

-Abstract: Socrates’ view about human motivation in Plato’s early dialogues has often been called ‘intellectualist’ because, in his account, the motivation for any given intentional action is tied to the intellect, specifically to beliefs.
+Socrates’ view about human motivation in Plato’s early dialogues has often been called ‘intellectualist’ because, in his account, the motivation for any given intentional action is tied to the intellect, specifically to beliefs.
 Socratic motivational intellectualism is the view that we always do what we believe is the best (most beneficial) thing we can do for ourselves, given all available options.
 Motivational intellectualism is often considered to be at the centre of Socrates’ intellectualist account of actions, according to which: (1) we never act against our present judgment about what is best to do; (2) all wrongdoing is due to ignorance; (3) non-rational desires cannot motivate actions; (3) we all desire the good; and (5) no one does wrong willingly.
 Despite their centrality for Socratic philosophy, interpreters disagree on the exact interpretation of these five claims and of Socrates’ account of motivation.
 This chapter surveys the interpretative landscape so that the reader may more easily navigate the primary and secondary literature and decide for themselves whether Socrates is a motivational intellectualist and, if so, in what sense.

 Can Flogging make us less ignorant?
 Socrates on Bodily Punishment.